Vicente Guerrero: Insurgent

-In 1810, Guerrero joined in the early revolt against Spain, first fighting in the forces of secular priest José María Morelos.
-When the Mexican War of Independence began, Guerrero was working as a gunsmith in Tixtla.
-He joined the rebellion in November 1810 and enlisted in a division that independence leader Morelos had organized to fight in southern Mexico.
 Guerrero distinguished himself in the Battle of Izúcar, in February 1812, and had achieved the rank of lieutenant colonel when Oaxaca was claimed by rebels in November 1812.
+In a speech given to the indigenous people in Tlapa in 1815, Guerrero argued for citizenship to be extended to indigenous people to establish a larger free society for those originally not recognized by the Spanish.
 Initial victories by Morelos's forces faltered, and Morelos himself was captured and executed in December 1815.

+Historian Mario S. Guerrero argued Guerrero's guerrilla tactics and successes were just as significant to winning the War of Independence as notable battles.
+After the death of Morelos, in March 1816, Vicente Guerrero pledged his support behind the Board of Jaujilla.
+With the Spanish in pursuit, Guerrero used guerilla tactics he learned in his early military experience with Morelos.
+Guerrero fought in skirmishes with the Spanish in Piaxtla and Xonacatlán.
+Near Xonacatlán, Guerrero ambushed royalist Captain Jose Vicente Robles's force of 150 troops, which led to a victory and a smaller force in pursuit of Guerrero.

-Guerrero joined forces with Guadalupe Victoria and Isidoro Montes de Oca, taking the position of "Commander in Chief" of the rebel troops.
+In March 1816, According to the Historian William Sprague, Vicente Guerrero, after the death of Morelos and Juan Nepomuceno Rosains had quit the revolution taking a Spanish pardon, Guerrero had no commander; therefore, Guadalupe Victoria and Isidoro Montes de Oca gave him the position of "Commander in Chief" of the rebel troops.
 In 1816, the royal government under Viceroy Apodaca sought to end the insurgency, offering amnesty.
 Guerrero's father carried an appeal for his son to surrender, but Guerrero refused.
 He remained the only major rebel leader still at large and kept the rebellion going through an extensive campaign of guerrilla warfare.
 He won victories at Ajuchitán, Santa Fe, Tetela del Río, Huetamo, Tlalchapa, and Cuautlotitlán, regions of southern Mexico that were very familiar to him.